+MBBS Program

+Biomedical and

+Behavioral Basis of

+Clinical Practice

+(2 semesters);

+reinforced by visits to

+healthcare facilities

+and interaction with

+patients and

+healthcare

+professionals

-Phase 1 Biomedical and Behavioral Basis of Clinical Practice (2 semesters); reinforced by visits to healthcare facilities and interaction with patients and healthcare professionals Phase 2 Mechanisms, Investigation and Treatment of Diseases (4 semesters); involving casebased, and clinical skills such as communication and physical examination, and discussion on clinical and laboratory investigations and treatment, and patient management Phase 3 Clinical Sciences and Clinical Clerkships (6 semesters3 years); mainly delivered in the clinical settings with discussion of clinical experience in the tutorial sessions post-graduate training.
+Mechanisms, Investigation and Treatment of Diseases (4 semesters); involving casebased, and clinical skills such as communication and physical examination, and discussion on clinical and laboratory investigations and treatment, and patient management

+Clinical Sciences

+and Clinical

+Clerkships

+(3 years); mainly

+delivered in the

+clinical settings

+with discussion of

+clinical experience

+in the tutorial

+sessions

+The Core Curriculum covers the minimum essential knowledge and skills that a newly graduated doctor must have in order to safely and competently assume post-graduate training.
 It must be covered during the various periods of instruction and will be assessed.
 This, of course, does not preclude the introduction of additional materials that may enrich learning.

-The Core Curriculum covers the minimum essential knowledge and skills that a newly graduated doctor must have in order to safely and competently assume